Washi1337/ctf-writeups/writeups/flare-on/2025/8/index.md

 ![](img/15.png)

 This is bad news, because it means we probably have to dive into the actual code to figure out what's going on.
-It is also good news though, because it also likely means it will not be a function that is operating on complex data structures.
+It is also good news though, because it also likely means it will not be a function that is operating on complex data structures or external WinAPIs.
 Analyzing its behavior of it should therefore be doable.